You are here

 2. Is there a guiding document that DPI is preparing to help LEAs conduct the CLNA?

 Yes, go to the Wisconsin Guide for Conducting the Comprehensive Local Needs Assessment on the CLNA Resources webpage.
 Also check out available technical assistance and webinars posted there as well.
+The DPI website has other resources to help with analysis such as the Fishbone Tool and the Data Inquiry Process.

 3. LEAs will have to complete a comprehensive local needs assessment.
 Will there be a state-produced tool that we can use?